“You delivered the ‘impossible’ and were a pleasure to work with throughout

 Albert Szent-Gyorgyi von Nagyrapolt

 New Research on Donors: Grey Matter and Op4G are collaborating on the Donor Mindset Study, conducted among Americans who financially support charitable organizations.
-The fourth report explores what donors think about child sponsorship.
+The eighth report explores the charities donors favor most—their size, cause, area of operations, overhead ratio, and whether they are faith-based.
 Details (and a way to get the full report) are here.

-The first three reports are on how donors perceive the charitable tax deduction, how generous donors are versus how generous they think they are, and perceptions of e-mail versus direct mail from the organizations they support.
+The first seven reports evaluate how donors perceive the charitable tax deduction, how generous donors are versus how generous they think they are, perceptions of e-mail versus direct mail from the organizations they support, perceptions of child sponsorship, how size impacts perceptions, how donors perceive the overhead ratios of non-profits, and how much mail and e-mail donors receive.

 New White Paper: Getting Past the Barriers – How to Do Research That Is Faster, Cheaper, and More Flexible is now available from Grey Matter.
 The title is pretty self-explanatory, but here are a few more details (and a way to request the free report).